mylittletony/mylittletony.github.io/_posts/2015-07-30-integrating-meraki.markdown

 Your SSID should now show in your networks.
 Select the SSID in your networks to test this.

 <b>!!
 IMPORTANT !!
-The SSID of your network will be the one you've set in Meraki not the one set in Cucumber Tony.
+The SSID of your network will be the one you've set in Meraki not the one set in CT WiFi.
 This feature is not available for Meraki boxes.
 You can rename or edit these under your Meraki SSID settings.</b>

 For multiple SSID's, enable the SSID's you want in your Meraki SSID settings, then return to Splash Page settings in Meraki and apply the same method as shown below.